 I was an angry mum for way too long.
-It actually felt like my set-point was angry mum – I was just constantly angry and the little respites of not being angry started to get further and further apart.
+It actually felt like my set-point was Angry Mum – I was just constantly going mental about something and the little respites of not being angry started to get further and further apart.
 I regularly yelled and felt justified in the yelling.
 I felt hard-done-by, martyrish, stuck.

 Over-worked, over-tired and over it